Sebastian Barry: Commentary

 Robbie Millen, ‘Sebastian Barry: ‘I wrote this book so my son could be safe on trains’;, in The Times (25 Jan.
 2017): "[...]
 Sebastian Barry is a very Irish novelist. / If an English novelist were to say that we have “just been through the “age of Heaney” or describe Irish as that “beautifully capacious adjective” or refer to another person’;s soul as “a radiant thing”, well, I’d want to snigger or mock.
 We English don’t do grand, baroque or full-blown emotion. / Yet say these things in an Irish brogue and it feels right, even laying aside the incongruity of it being said in a clone coffee shop in Harlesden, an unromantic corner of northwest London.
 I suspect no one else has declared over a latte there that “the native Americans put their medicine in the dried scrotums of - writers need a dried scrotum of a buffalo with good things in it” or described writing a novel as “spring clean[ing] the little house of your imagination”. / On Tuesday, the 61-year-old Barry will find out whether his latest novel, Days Without End, has won the 2016 Costa Book of the Year [...]’
 Further: ‘He likens writers to “a kind of rotten Jesse James” and writing a book as “trying to rob a train and get down to Mexico before Pat Garrett [the lawman who killed Billy the Kid] gets hold of you — and Pat Garrett would be the more conventional members of your family, representing good citizens.
 And I am only really interested in the renegades and the outlaws.’
 (Available online; accessed 15.03.2017.)

 Katy Simpson Smith, ‘A Lover and a Fighter’, review of Days Without End by Sebastian Barry, in New York Times (5 Feb.
 2017) [Book Reviews, BR24; online version, 3 Feb.
 2017]: ‘[...]
 “Days Without End” — the Irish writer Sebastian Barry’s seventh novel, and the fourth to feature a member of the McNulty clan — is a haunting archaeology of youth, when “time was not something then we thought of as an item that possessed an ending.”
 To the fatalism and carnage of classic westerns, Barry introduces a narrator who speaks with an intoxicating blend of wit and wide-eyed awe, his unsettlingly lovely prose unspooling with an immigrant’s peculiar lilt and a proud boy’s humor.
 But in this country’s adolescence he also finds our essential human paradox, our heartbreak: that love and fear are equally ineradicable. / Thomas first stumbles across John Cole beneath a hedge in Missouri, sometime around 1849, when the teenagers are just “two wood-shavings of humanity in a rough world.”
 Their first employment as dolled-up saloon dancers gives Thomas a taste for ladies’ accoutrements, but war, with its disregard for finery or flesh, keeps intervening.
 The friends join a platoon charged with clearing the West for whites and encounter Caught-His-Horse-First, a chief of the Oglala Sioux who clasps the United States Army in the two-step of generosity and vengeance that will bloody the plains for generations, its “tremendous grasses folding, unfolding, showing their dark underbellies, hiding them, showing.”
 In an interlude of peace, Thomas and John Cole hie to the Midwest with the chief’s niece, Winona, a placid child and ward of the Army, and Thomas once more dons “the stays and the corset and the bosom holder and the padded arse and the cotton packages for breasts” for nightly performances on behalf of the enraptured local miners.
 The Civil War interrupts this idyll, and the seesaw of petticoated peace and trousered violence continues its rhythmic tilting. / The makeshift family develops sweetly, while the scenes of battle sear.
 Thomas claims “there is a seam in men called justice that nothing burns off complete” - moments before an Army sharpshooter kills the daughter of a retreating Sioux.
 Justice is a troubled concept here: Women and children are never spared, Irish-born Yankees bayonet Irish-born Rebels, and friendship is no defense against murder.
 Nor does our guide through this gory fantasia have clean hands.
 If Thomas’s adoption of Winona, another chess piece in the prairie wars, is an attempt to shore up human decency, we learn too little about her own cultural cleavage.
 That two strange white men can so neatly become her parents belies the trauma of Indian dislocation.
 Barry draws parallels between the Irish and the American Indians - pushed out, despised, dispossessed - but he leaves Winona untethered from her identity as a Sioux.
 A few days after being taken from her people a second time, we find her “loosening too, and laughing now.” [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 Allan Massie, review of A Thousand Moons, in The Scotsman (25 March 2020) - ‘Barry has found a wonderful speaking voice for Winona: lyrical, youthfully innocent, yet darkened by her memories and awareness of the genocidal destruction of her own people and their way of life.
 Here one must get out of the way the accusation of cultural misappropriation that some will surely bring against Barry: how dare he, an Irishman in his sixties, adopt the persona of an 18-year-old Native American girl, and provide her with a voice?
 Well, it’s a stupid charge, but then we live in exceptionally stupid times.
 Fiction is a work of the imagination and Barry is as entitled to invent Winona and find a voice for her as Hilary Mantel is to enter the mind of Thomas Cromwell.
 In both cases there is only one intelligent question: is it well done?
 In both cases it is supremely well done, and that’s enough.
 A Thousand Moons is, like so much of the greatest fiction, a crime novel.
 There is private crime - a rape, a beating, a murder - and there is public or political crime, the aftermath of the terrible Civil War in the divided state of Tennessee, where the defeated Confederates seek first revenge, which takes the form of lynchings, murders and arson, and then the re-establishment of their political power, which sees a terrorist become a judge, and justice first denied, then horribly perverted.